 Painting a Base Color

 Now that your piece is clean and ready for paint, choose your base color.
 This is the color that you want to peek through when you distress the paint.
-Sometimes we like to glam things up but in the case of this console table we are toning it down with a chocolate brown called Swiss Miss from Kristi Kuehl Pure Home Paint.
+Sometimes we like to glam things up but in the case of this console table we are toning it down with a chocolate brown paint.
 Make sure to cover your entire piece of furniture with your base color, getting into the crevices and details.
+You can find great paint options online HERE

 If you like the smooth chocolate finish you can stop there.
 But then this wouldn’t be a post about how to wet distress painted furniture, would it?

-As an added step I apply a coat of clear matte sealer over Swiss Miss.
+As an added step I apply a coat of clear sealer over the chocolate brown base.
 This extra measure is done to ensure that when you distress the paint you don’t distress down to the original wood.
 You want to distress only to the base color.
+Here is a full tutorial with VIDEO showing how I seal my painted furniture projects: Sealing Painted Furniture

 Painting Before Distressing Furniture